-'s portfolio has been reviewed and approved by her/his advisory

-committee as having met all portfol lio requirements.

-Major Professor Signature Date

-Committee Member Signature Date
+'s portf olio has been reviewed and approved l by her/his advisory committee as having met all port folio requirements.
+Major Professor Signature Date Committee Member Signature Date

-Committee Member Signature Date

-Committee Member Signature Date

-Committee Member Signature Date

 Note: The portfolio must be completed and approved before the thesis, clinical project, or dissertation defense can be scheduled.